vinodhsiva/vinodhsiva.github.io/about.md

   Hey there!
 This is Siva, an IT professional practicing devops for the past few years.
 This is my personal blog to log the issues and solutions facing in the DevOps & AWS World.
 </p>

-In the blog, *everyday issues, solutions and some how to tutorials*, will be amended by me.
+In the blog, *everyday issues, solutions and some how to tutorials*, will be amended.

-Tools:
+DevOps Tools:

 * [ansible](http://ansible.com)
 * [splunk](http://splunk.com)